Physical Training

 Perception goes a step further it is the process of filtering, interpreting, and responding to that sensory information.
 It is never neutral.
 Perceiving is a fully embodied and psychological process, shaped by our personal history, our present emotional state, and even our expectations of what is yet to come.

 Sometimes, we let an experience enter us fully.
 At other times, we shield ourselves from it.
 That balance between opening up and protecting ourselves is deeply human.
-And it is precisely in that dance that learning takes place.
+And it is precisely in that practice that learning takes place.

 Learning here means becoming aware of how we respond to our surroundings and how those responses can shift depending on the situation.